-I. Core Courses ENG 500 Theory and the Practice of English Studies (3) II.
-Electives It is recommended that no more than six hours of coursework be taken at the 400G level.
+It is recommended that no more than six hours of coursework be taken at the 400G level.

 Up to six hours may be taken from ENG 620, 622, and graduate courses in other departments.

 III.
 Exit option 6 s.h.

-A. Option I: ENG 670 Applied Project\ (6)

-B. Option II: ENG 680 Directed Readings\ (6)

-C. Option III: ENG 690 Thesis\ (6)
+- A. Option I: ENG 670 Applied Research Project\ (6) - B. Option II: ENG 680 Comprehensive Exam\ (6) - C. Option III: ENG 690 Thesis\ (6)

-\Theses, applied projects, and directed readings must be defended before a faculty committee.
+\Theses, applied research project, and comprehensive exam must be defended before a faculty committee.
 The committee consists of a faculty director selected by the student and two faculty readers selected by the student in consultation with the faculty director.
 Prior to enrolling for ENG 670, 680, or 690, a written proposal for the selected option must be submitted to and approved, in a meeting, by the project committee and the director of graduate studies in English.